 Arrogant, stubborn and over opinionated.

-If you consider the media’s continued efforts to shatter positive views regarding alpha males it becomes clear that social engineers have an agenda in which it has invested much time, effort and money over the years.
-It was they who created the feminist movement.
-Third wave feminists continue the campaign to castrate the masculine male.
+If you consider the media’s continued efforts to shatter positive views regarding alpha males it becomes clear that social engineers have an agenda in which it has invested much time, effort and money over the years – to castrate the masculine male.

-It is time the passive male was disregarded.
-The alpha male once again seen as a positive role model for young boys to look up to and for women to choose.
-It is time traditional values were once again recognised as the constructive way to behave in society.
-Minority groups given the subdued recognition that reflects their minimal numbers.
-Conventional roles need to be upheld as the proud norm and not as a dying, outmoded, diffident choice.
+It is time the alpha male is once again seen as a positive role model for young boys to look up to and for women to choose.
+It is time traditional values were recognised as a positive way to behave in society.
+As the proud norm and not as a dying, outmoded, diffident choice.

-It is time to think for ourselves and to stand up for our families and our children.
-Say no to the politically correct liberals who think they know how we should behave.
+It is time to choose for ourselves, think for ourselves and stand up proudly for our families and our children.